How Negligence Works in Personal Injury

 However, if the plaintiff was 52 percent responsible for the accident, they may not receive any damages.

-Proving negligence is a complex task because it must be done in four steps, or elements.
+Proving negligence is complex because it must be done in four steps or elements.
 These elements are links in a chain.
 Each one must be proven for a plaintiff to receive money.
 The following are the elements a plaintiff needs to establish to prove negligence:

-1. Duty of care: The defendant has a responsibility to follow laws, policies or procedures to avoid causing an accident and/or harm to you.
+- Duty of care: The defendant has a responsibility to follow laws, policies or procedures to avoid causing an accident and/or harm to you

-2. Breached of Duty: A breach of duty refers to a defendant negligently causing an accident that injured you.
+- Breach of duty: A breach of duty refers to a defendant negligently causing an accident that injured you.
 Nevada uses a reasonable person test.
 If a reasonable person in the same or similar situation as the defendant would have acted differently, then the defendant breached their duty.
 An attorney will often use expert testimony to prove a defendant breached their duty to their client.

 Nevada limits how long a person can sue for negligence.
 You have two years from the date of the accident.
-The law doesn’t give any extra time if you were negotiating a settlement with the wrongful party.
-Once the two pass, you’re barred from filing a lawsuit for the negligent acts of the person harmed you.
+The law gives no extra time if you negotiate a settlement with the wrongful party.
+Once the two pass, you’re barred from filing a lawsuit for the negligent acts of the person who harmed you.

-Nevada negligence laws are diverse and complex because of elements, time limits and who you can sue.
+Nevada negligence laws are diverse and complex because of elements, time limits, and who you can sue.
 Negligence is how a plaintiff receives money in an accident that wasn’t their fault.
-You want to speak to an attorney about the type of negligence that occurred in your case.
-Also, you want to have as much legal protection as possible when negotiating a settlement, calculating damages or seeking just in court.
+You want to speak to an experienced attorney about the type of negligence that occurred in your case.
+Also, you want to have as much legal protection as possible when negotiating a settlement, calculating damages, or seeking justice in court.

 Related: How Long Do I Have to File an Injury Claim in Nevada?